netbrain/zwift/README.md

 ## How can I access/modify the graphics settings?

 By default, zwift assigns a graphics profile based on your graphics card.
 This profile can be either `basic`, `medium`, `high`, or `ultra`.
 This profile determines the level of detail and the quality of the textures you get in game.
 It is not possible to change which graphics profile the game uses.
-When the default options of the profile aren't optimal (for example when zwift doesn't recognize your graphics card and you only get the `medium` profile or when your cpu is the bottleneck and your fps is on the low side because zwift assigned the `ultra` profile), it is possible to manually tweak the graphics settings by modifying the configuration file for your graphics profile.
-To modify your profile you can set `ZWIFT_OVERRIDE_GRAPHICS` to the name of your graphics profile (`basic`, `medium`, `high` or `ultra`), and edit the settings in the `~/.config/zwift/graphics.txt` or `~/.config/zwift/$USER-graphics.txt` file as you see fit.
+When the default options of the profile aren't optimal (for example when zwift doesn't recognize your graphics card and you only get the `medium` profile or when your cpu is the bottleneck and your fps is on the low side because zwift assigned the `ultra` profile), it is possible to manually tweak the graphics settings by setting `ZWIFT_OVERRIDE_GRAPHICS=1`, and editing the settings in the `~/.config/zwift/graphics.txt` or `~/.config/zwift/$USER-graphics.txt` file as you see fit.
 To find out which profile zwift assigned, you can upload your zwift log to <https://zwiftalizer.com>.

 The default settings for the different profiles are: